![]() |

 |

-Reads up to n bytes from the socket into a string.
+Performs a single best-effort read of up to n bytes from the socket.

 |

-Performs a best-effort read up to n bytes, with a maximum timeout.
+Attempts a best-effort read of up to n bytes with a timeout constraint.

 |